 Unfortunately, nose surgeries can have adverse outcomes in both aesthetic and functional terms.
-An option that can be available is a revision nose surgery .
+The option available is revision rhinoplasty, i.e. nose correction.
 Prior to the final decision, it is crucial to identify opportunities for improvement.

 WHAT IF THE FIRST OPERATION FAILED?

-In a small, but still significant number of cases, there are unfavorable outcomes of nose surgery and consequent disappointments, both in aesthetic and functional terms.
-Secondary or revision rhinoplasty, ie nasal correction , is one of the most difficult challenges in plastic surgery, much bigger than when it comes to the first operation .
+In a smaller, but still significant number of cases, there are unfavorable outcomes of nose surgery and consequent disappointments, both in an aesthetic and functional sense.
+Secondary or revision rhinoplasty , i.e. correction of the nose , represents one of the most difficult challenges in aesthetic surgery, significantly greater than when it comes to the first operation .
 It may involve simpler operations to repair minor defects from the previous operation (so-called bumps on the nose felt under the skin or smaller depressions), but more demanding procedures may be required.